test-fullautomation/RobotFramework_AIO/README.md

 	./build
 	```

+Build the RobotFramework AIO package with all related libraries (defined in `config/repositories/repositories.conf` file).

+Build script will detect the Operation System (**Windows** or **Linux**) automatically to run the appropriate steps for building installer package.

-The new generated RobotFramework AIO setup can found under `Output/` folder on
+The new generated RobotFramework AIO setup file can found under `Output/` folder
-Windows and `output_lx` on Linux machine.
+on Windows and `output_lx` on Linux machine.

 ### Github Actions